Socialism in Australia: Unions

-The Australian Labor Party
+Australian Labor Party

 A number of socialists have been influential figures in ALP history.
 Notable among them was John Curtin (Prime Minister of Australia), Jim Cairns (the Deputy Prime Minister of Australia under Gough Whitlam), Jack Lang (the radical Premier of New South Wales), Tom Uren, Eddie Ward, and many early figures in Labor history, including James Scullin and Ted Theodore, who introduced Labor's socialist objective.
 Labor has undertaken some democratic socialist measures during its times in government, as well as many more decidedly free market measures since the Hawke government.
 Ben Chifley famously attempted to nationalise Australian banks in the 1940s, a policy of the party only dropped in the 1970s.

 Under Jack Lang during the Great Depression, the New South Wales branch of the Labor Party came to be dominated by the left wing.
 Socialisation units were established in party branches, advocating for the Labor government to begin to nationalise industry and abolish private property.
 Revolutionary elements were prominent; a sub-committee was established to produce strategies of socialism, producing the Payne Report.
 "The Payne Report was a bombshell within the units and within the party.
 It called for "social revolution, which means... complete destruction of the capitalist state apparatus... a dictatorship of the working class" following a "revolutionary conflict between the classes".
 If it remained vague on key points, it was nonetheless the clearest statement ever produced by the socialisation units of a revolutionary strategy for socialism..."

 Some recent, dissident figures in the party have attempted to pursue a more interventionist, democratic socialist agenda; Keating government minister Peter Baldwin ran on a Bennite programme, in which, "He promised to revive the “dead letter” of the ALP’s commitment to socializing the means of production by advocating for the nationalization of industry as part of the next Labor government’s program.
 He argued that industrial democracy would be crucial to this goal."

 Some parts of the Labor Left continue to advocate for socialism.
 For example, the NSW Young Labor Left state on their website: "We believe in participatory and representative democracy; trade unionism and workers’ control of industry; the abolition of exploitation for private profit; the implementation of the ALP’s socialist objective; environmentalism and sustainability; as well as feminism, queer rights, and First Nations justice."
 Their policy proposals include support for an Australian Green New Deal, prison abolition, public ownership of industry, industrial democracy, and Labor Party democracy.